TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

        - If found, call `buy` to get the IOU transferred to the sender;
        - If not found, call `issue` to create IOU issued by the senderBank with amount converted to senderBank's currency according to exchange-rate.

 Account management operations are also required, and they are better packaged as a separate chaincode because they require different endorsement policies.
-However, for simplicity of the sample, we implement only a single operation for creating accounts, and package it in the same chaincodde with IOU operations.
+However, for simplicity of the sample, we implement only a single operation for creating accounts, and package it in the same chaincode with IOU operations.

 7. createAccount(name, bank, balance)
    - Actions:
      - create an account for an specified name at a bank with an initial balance in the bank's currency.